Gospić: History

 In the 1990s, during the course of the Croatian War of Independence, Gospić suffered greatly during the Battle of Gospić.
 The town was held by Croatian government forces throughout the war, while the rebel Serb forces of the Republic of Serbian Krajina occupied positions directly to the east and often bombarded the town from there.
-In February 1992, a statue of the Serb scientist Nikola Tesla in downtown Gospić was destroyed in an explosion.
+In late 1991, the town was the site of the Gospić massacre, where between 100-120 predominantly Serb civilians were killed by Croatian military units.
+In February 1992, a statue of Nikola Tesla in downtown Gospić was destroyed in an explosion.
+The local Serbian Orthodox Church, originally built in 1790 and previously demolished by the Ustaše regime during World War II, was reconstructed in 1964 but again destroyed in 1992.
 The perpetrators were never apprehended.
-The town was the site of the Gospić massacre, where between 100-120 predominantly Serb civilians were killed by Croatian military units.
 Control of the area finally devolved to the Croatian government with the success of Operation Storm in August 1995.

+Gospić is the third smallest seat of a county government in Croatia.
+Its status as the county capital helped to spur some development in it, but the town as well as the entire region have suffered a constant decrease in population over the last several decades.

-Gospic is also the site of one of the regional branches of the Croatian State Archives, the Državni arhiv Gospić, at Kaniška 17.
+Gospić is also the site of one of the regional branches of the Croatian State Archives, the Državni arhiv Gospić, at Kaniška 17.
 It was founded 30 September 1999 and officially opened 1 September 2000 in a renovated building and now houses historical documents of relevance to the Lika-Senj region which were formerly housed in the Regional Archive at Karlovac.

 In 2013, Croatian Prime Minister Zoran Milanović urged the town's authorities to allow for a replica of the Tesla statue that had been destroyed in 1992 to be reinstated.
-The mayor of Gospić, Nikola Kolić, refused to give his approval for such a move and instead vowed to erect a statue of wartime Croatian President Franjo Tuđman on the spot where the Tesla statue had once stood.
+The mayor of Gospić at the time, Milan Kolić, refused to give his approval for such a move and instead vowed to erect a statue of wartime Croatian President Franjo Tuđman on the spot where the Tesla statue had once stood.
+In 2021, under mayor Karlo Starčević, the town renamed a square after Tesla, and the Croatian Ministry of Culture sponsored a new statue on the square, a replica of the Frano Kršinić original.